xwiki-contrib/workflow-publication/tests.md

-* Create page in multiple languages containing both non-terminal and terminal children, with at least 3 hierarchy levels, with links to other drafts under the same workflow or in other workflows, pointing at either terminal or non-terminal pages, either workflow root pages or child pages
+* Create page in multiple languages containing both non-terminal and terminal children, with at least 3 hierarchy levels, with links to other drafts under the same workflow or in other workflows, pointing at either terminal or non-terminal pages, either workflow root pages or child pages, in the same wiki or in a distinct wiki.
 * Initialize workflow on that page and check the "include children" option
 * Submit page to moderation, then to validation
 * Publish page